sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 Most of these experiences were definitely challenging, however trepidation and persistence were key.

-There is much more out there, and this website is my hope to be able to document all the in-betweens and through-outs for all that I experience
+There is much more out there, and this website is my hope to be able to document all the in-betweens and through-outs for all that I encounter from here on out.